YANDA-SHAO/SensorReco/README.md

-# Gated Sensor Ranking for Deployment-Oriented Sensor Recommendation
+# A Resource-Constrained Sensor Recommendation Framework for AI-Based Structural Health Monitoring

 This repository provides the research implementation for Gated Sensor Ranking (GSR).
 The release includes GSR and all six comparison procedures used in the